Boost the Security of Your IT Operations with These IT Solutions

 Conduct Cyber Awareness Training

 Studies conclude that 28% of employees lack confidence in identifying a phishing email.
 That leaves the door wide open for cybercriminals.
-Only 45% of companies, however, provide formal cyber awareness training, according to Mimecast.
+However, only 45% of companies provide formal cyber awareness training, according to Mimecast.

 Cyber awareness training reduces your chances of a breach, helps ensure compliance, and creates greater awareness.
-But it’s an often-overlooked item when it comes to implementing cybersecurity best practices.
+But it’s an often-overlooked item for implementing cybersecurity best practices.

 Talk to a Cybersecurity Company